Q & A with Laura Rosales, Customer Experience, Say Hueque - Buenos Aires, Argentina.

 Yes we do.
 With us you can visit Uruguay for just one day or for several.
 There is the interesting city of Montevideo and also the beautiful beaches of Punta del Este and surroundings on the Atlantic Ocean.

-Of course people can travel as they prefer.
-But there’s a lot of pluses to using our services.
+Of course, and people can travel as they prefer.
+But there are many pluses to using our services.

 First of all, we are local, and local knows best.
 Our guests must agree since so many come back as repeat customers.
 We get rated highly on evaluations and receive wonderful testimonials, which you can read on our website.